Nawanshahr district

-Shaheed Bhagat Singh Nagar district is one of twenty-three districts of state of Punjab, India.
+Nawanshahr district, officially named Shaheed Bhagat Singh Nagar district, is one of twenty-three districts of state of Punjab, India.
 It is located in Doaba region.
 It consists of three subdivisions, Nawanshahr, Banga, and Balachaur.

 There are three legislative seats in the district, Nawanshahr, Balachaur and Banga.
 They fall under the Anandpur Sahib Lok Sabha Constituency.
 Nawanshahr, the district headquarters is about 92 km from Chandigarh, the state's capital.
+The district is part of the Ropar division.

 As of 2011, it is the third least populous district of Punjab (out of 22), after Barnala and Fatehgarh Sahib.

 History

 Shaheed Bhagat Singh Nagar district was formed from the Hoshiarpur and Jalandhar districts of Punjab on 7 November 1995, as the sixteenth district of Punjab State named from the headquarters town of Nawanshahr.
 Nawanshahr was founded by the migrants from Rahon near the Sutlej River as Rahon was in danger of being flooded.
 They named it Nawanshahar (meaning "New City").